Comprehensive Guide To Must-Play Final Fantasy Games

 Community and Legacy

 The legacy of Final Fantasy extends far beyond the games themselves, with a vibrant community and enduring cultural impact.
+The series has had a significant impact on video game history, shaping the evolution of storytelling and gameplay in RPGs.
 The merger of Square Co., Ltd. and Enix Corporation to form Square Enix Holdings has played a significant role in this legacy.
+Final Fantasy IX is often regarded as a love letter to the series, returning to its traditional fantasy roots and marking the end of an era as the last game heavily involving series creator Hironobu Sakaguchi.
+The introduction of direct sequels, such as Final Fantasy X-2 and Final Fantasy XIII-2, has expanded the universe and allowed for deeper exploration of stories and characters within the same world.
+The whole Final Fantasy series offers some of the most compelling stories and experiences in gaming, appealing to fans across generations.
 The series has sold over 164 million copies worldwide, solidifying its place as one of the best-selling video game franchises of all time.

 Merger of Square Co., Ltd. and Enix Corporation to form Square Enix